Engleonardorm7/Movies_CRUD_FastAPI/README.md

 ## Basic Usage
 Once you are running the server open the [Swagger UI App](http://localhost:8000/docs) to checkout the API documentation.

-## Authors
+## Author
 Leonardo Rodriguez - [Github Profile](https://github.com/Engleonardorm7)

 ## Additional notes
-The code is a simple program and is not intended for production use.
-It serves only as an example of basic FastAPI concepts.
+The code is a program that implements the basic concepts of FastAPI to log into the application, create movies, search for movies, delete or modify movie content.